-In the American Studies Department, the Chair and Director of Graduate Studies as well as the rest of the faculty are designated as "Responsible Employees" under Title IX regulations.
+In the American Studies Department, the Chair and Doctoral Advisor as well as the rest of the faculty are designated as "Responsible Employees" under Title IX regulations.
 They have undergone training that qualifies them to respond to student reports of prohibited conduct.
 Please see the specific sections of the University policy for more information and procedures for reporting.
 The Grad School publishes a guide for students as well.